hashicorp/terraform/website/source/docs/providers/cf/r/org.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Org in Cloud Foundry
-* `members` - (Optional) Members of the Org that do not have a specific Org level role but will be assigned to Spaces
-* `managers` - (Optional) Members who can administer the Org, such as create spaces and assign roles
-* `billing_managers` - (Optional) Members who can create and manage billing account and payment information
-* `auditors` - (Optional) Members who can view but cannot edit user information and Org quota usage information
 * `quota` - (Optional) The quota or plan to be given to this Org

 ## Attributes Reference